Sonderfall/GLPK/README.md

 * LinearProblem : The problem it self, easy to set parameters (maximization/minimization and if it's an integer problem).
 * Variable : Can be a decision varable and / or modelisation variable.
-* Constraint : Contains variable and potential constant.
+* Constraint : Contains variables and potential constants.

 ### Usecase ###